microsoft/fluentui/packages/merge-styles/README.md

 }
 ```

 By default, the rule will be appended to the current selector scope.
-That is, in the above scenario, there will be 2 rules inserted when using `mergeRules`:
+That is, in the above scenario, there will be 2 rules inserted when using `mergeStyles`:

 ```css
 .css-0 { background: red; }